OlsonDev/Dazor/README.md

 # Generate a data seed (SQL file containing insert statements reflecting the current database).
 dazor new-seed <name>
 # Clean data out of the database, then insert records from the given seed file.
+# Dazor will error if there is no seed with the given name.
 dazor apply-seed <seed-name>
 # Fix a database seed for a specific version; useful if the schema has changed since seeds were generated.
+# Dazor will error if there are no saved seeds.
 dazor fix-seeds

 # SCRUBBING COMMANDS: